LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/scrabble-scorer/object-transform/_index.md

 weight: 4
 originalAuthor: Sally Steuterman # to be set by page creator
 originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: Rob Thomas
+reviewer: John Woolbright
-reviewerGitHub: icre8FreeCode
+reviewerGitHub: jwoolbright23
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE